-- Write a short note of appreciation stating one thing that about their character for which you are grateful or say thank you for how they have supported you this week.
+Write a short note of appreciation stating one thing about their character for which you are grateful or say thank you for how they have supported you this week.
 Words of affirmation can make an individual feel loved and appreciated.
 In Scripture, Paul constantly wrote words of thanks to God and to people that he met along his journeys, thanking them for ways they had faithfully served and cared for him (Romans 1:8; Ephesians 1:6; Philippians 1:3).

-- Choose one manageable activity to serve someone in your life.
-It could be a simple as cleaning an area of the house, making a small surprise dinner or picking up their favorite coffee drink.
+Choose one manageable activity to serve someone in your life.
+It could be as simple as cleaning an area of the house, making a small surprise dinner or picking up their favorite coffee drink.
 Many individuals experience acts of service as their main love language.
 Jesus understood the need to serve others and often found ways to care for and express compassion toward those who were following Him (John 6:1-15).

-- Give intentionally of your time through an activity that your spouse, family member or friend enjoys!
+Give intentionally of your time through an activity that your spouse, family member or friend enjoys!
 Quality time is a crucial element in building and maintaining healthy relationships.
 Jesus knew this best of all, as He enjoyed fellowship with His disciples!
-Getting out and enjoying a movie, bowling, or walking on the beach can be healthy changes of scenery that benefit your own mental health at the same time!
+Getting out and enjoying a movie, bowling, or walking on the beach can be healthy changes of scenery that benefit your own well-being and mental health at the same time!